5ide6urnslab/Max-MSP-External-Object/README.md

 An example project is provided in the **/example/** folder.
 <br>
 ##### datacoupling
-This example is data coupling using Arduino UNO.
+This example "DataCoupling" couple data of 2 byte, when Arduino UNO is transmitted data of 2 byte by every other byte.
+You must use 1st data "0x7E" of Serial communication as prefix, so Max/MSP find out starting position of Serial data.
+And Serial data must is used Big endian for data coupling.
 <br>
 ##### convertBpm2Ms
 This example is exchanged BPM to Millisecond using Pulse Sensor(and Arduino).
+We are currently developing that.

 ## Copyright
 © 1990- All Rights Reserved.
 Max is a trademark of Cycling ’74/IRCAM, l’Institut de Recherche et Coo¨rdination Acoustique/Musique.